jgerminario/snip/README.md

 <img src="snip.gif" />
 </p>

+### New in release 0.0.9 (3/4/15)

+Language support has been expanded to the following languages:
+* JavaScript (existing)
+* Ruby (existing)
+* ERB (existing)
+* HTML
+* CSS
+* Python
+* PHP

+Languages can be easily added through the lib/languages/languages.rb file.
+Submit an issue or pull request to have additional support added.

+Search (with snip -s) is now smarter, with no case sensitivity and matching for individual words throughout the body of your snippet.

-### New in release 0.0.8
+### New in release 0.0.8 (2/8/15)

 Snip now includes a clipboard functionality.
 Copy the code you want to save to your clipboard, then run `snip -c`.
 You'll be asked to specify a language type and a title.

 Snippet search has been added in 0.0.8.
-From the commandline, run `snip -d .` to see all of your snippets.
-To see only a certain language (rb, js, erb), specify as follows `snip -d js`.
-To search within the content of the snippet (for example, for any content with 'angular' in it), `snip -d "angular"`.
+From the commandline, run `snip -a` to see all of your snippets.
+To see only a certain language (rb, js, erb), specify as follows `snip -s js`.
+To search within the content of the snippet (for example, for any content with 'angular' in it), `snip -s "angular"`.

+Other miscellaneous functionality can be referenced with snip --help.

 ## How it works